AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 ### Selecting Resources {#selecting-resources}

-Selecting a specific resource is dependent on a combination of the view and the device:
+Selecting a specific resource depends on a combination of the view and the device:

 <table>
  <tbody>